San Antonio DWI Lawyer: How to Fight Field Sobriety Test Results in Bexar County

 2. Common Mistakes in the Walk-and-Turn Test

-• Physical Limitations: If you have back, knee, or hip injuries, or if you are over 65 years old or more than 50 pounds overweight, NHTSA guidelines state this test may not be a valid indicator of impairment.
+• If you have a back, knee, or hip injury, or are more than 50 pounds overweight, NHTSA says this test may not be a valid indicator of impairment at all

 3. Why the One-Leg Stand is Often Unreliable